41+ Brand New DeFi Statistics (2023)

 Five different cryptocurrencies process over 100,000 transactions each day (Coin Metrics)

-Data from December 2021 shows that Stellar (XLM) is currently the most traded cryptocurrency with over 7.1 million trades per day at its peak.
+Data from December 2021 showed that Stellar (XLM) was the most traded cryptocurrency with over 7.1 million trades per day at its peak.

-Ethereum (ETH) and Ripple (XRP) are each involved in over 1 million trades per day.
+Ethereum (ETH) and Ripple (XRP) were each involved in over 1 million trades per day.

-Bitcoin (BTC) and Litecoin (LTC) are each involved in over 100,000 trades per day.
+Bitcoin (BTC) and Litecoin (LTC) were each involved in over 100,000 trades per day.

 Bitcoin (BTC) Stats